nicolemne/studio-north-project/README.md

 ### Typography

 I wanted to go with a sleek typography, and decided to go with Bebas Neue, Pathway Gothic One and Raleway, all of which I thought fitted well together.

-We can see Raleway being used on the hero image "Studio Northern Lights".
+We can see Raleway being used on the hero image "Studio North".
 Pathway Gothic One is used as paragraph text, and Bebas Neue as lesser headers.

 ![Typography](assets/readme/google-fonts.png)